arcualberta/SingleAudioFileClassification/README.md

 - The new trained model will replace the previous one.
 - The model type is SVM.
-- If an 'unknown format" error message pops up during the training, this is probabliy due to sampling rate higher than 48K is not supported.
+- If an 'unknown format" error message pops up during the training, this is probably due to sampling rate of a audio file is higher than 48K is not supported.
 In this case, try to uncomment the line 45 and 46 inside the train.py and redo the training.